-As of December 31, (Millions of Dollars) 2021 2020 Natural Gas Distribution, Gross \$ 2,516.3 \$ 2,336.4 Less: Accumulated Depreciation (502.8) (485.6) Property, Plant and Equipment, Net 2,013.5 1,850.8 Construction Work in Progress 63.9 62.2 Total Property, Plant and Equipment, Net \$ 2,077.4 \$ 1,913.0
+1, (Millions of Dollars) 2022 2021 Natural Gas Distribution, Gross \$ 2,675.5 \$ 2,516.3 Less: Accumulated Depreciation (517.4) (502.8) Property, Plant and Equipment, Net 2,158.1 2,013.5 Construction Work in Progress 97.7 63.9 Total Property, Plant and Equipment, Net \$ 2,255.8 \$ 2,077.4

 Depreciation of assets is calculated on a straight-line basis using composite rates based on the estimated remaining useful lives of the various classes of property.
 The composite rates, which are subject to approval by the PURA, include a cost of removal component, which is collected from customers over the lives of the plant assets and is recognized as a regulatory liability.
 Depreciation rates are applied to property from the time it is placed in service.
 Upon retirement from service, the cost of the asset is charged to the accumulated provision for depreciation.
 The actual incurred removal costs are applied against the related regulatory liability.
-The depreciation rates for the various classes of property, plant and equipment aggregate to a composite rate of 2.3 percent in 2021 and 2.1 percent in 2020.
-As of December 31, 2021, the average remaining useful life of Yankee Gas' depreciable assets was 46.0 years.
+The depreciation rates for the various classes of property, plant and equipment aggregate to a composite rate of 2.3 percent in both 2022 and 2021.
+As of December 31, 2022, the average remaining useful life of Yankee Gas' depreciable assets was 45.5 years.